 The trail back to Gangotri follows the same route from Nandanvan to Gaumukh and thereafter to Gangotri.
 The sources of the Ganges trek is one of the treks in the Indian Himalayan region that fetches both pilgrims and adventurers, both international and domestic.

 One of the popular spiritual treks in Indian Himalayan region, the Panch Kedar Trek stretches from an altitude of 2134 meters, Urgam, to a lofty height of 3584 meters, Kedarnath.
-The entire stretch reflects the mythical colours of the Mahabharata where the Pandavas went to the Himalaya to meet Lord Shiva who avoided the meeting due to the Gau Hatya and Brahmhatya committed by the Pandavas.
+The entire stretch reflects the mythical colors of the Mahabharata where the Pandavas went to the Himalaya to meet Lord Shiva who avoided the meeting due to the Gau Hatya and Brahmhatya committed by the Pandavas.
 It is believed that in the struggle that followed, parts of Lord Shiva’s body that appeared in the form of a bull surfaced at various places in the Himalaya.
 The forelegs that showed up at Pashupatinath in Nepal, the rump of the bull at Kedarnath, the torso including the navel at Madhmaheshwar, the arms at Tungnath, the face at Rudranath, and the matted hair at Kalpeshwar… thus forming the Panch Kedar in India (excluding Pashupatinath being in Nepal).

 The Panch Kedar Trek not only covers up the five shrines dedicated to Lord Shiva but also allows you to acquaint the remote villages that exhibit an ancient charm.
 The entire trail from Kalgot to Kedarnath en route Rudranath, Mandal, Chopta, Gaundhar, Tungnath and Madhmaheshwar offers immense opportunity to enamour the nature blessed by the snow capped peaks sequestering the dense forest and lush green meadows rolling down the valleys.